Today’s podcast is all about How to survive Christmas when you’re trying to conceive.

 I’ve said this before, I had a friend who had a husband, who had cancer.
 And sometimes, in these big life events, it’s really, really hard to know what to do with people.
 She sent out an email that said, “Look, this is the deal.
 This is where we’re at, etc.” My thought was, “Oh, that’s so helpful because I didn’t really know what to say.”

-If you’re a member of Robyn Birkin, head over and check out that ebook.
-Otherwise, it can’t hurt to maybe just have a little conversation with your mom.
+It can’t hurt to maybe just have a little conversation with your mom.
 Put your mom or someone aside and say, “Look, this is a really, really hard holiday for me.
 I need you to be my wingman.
 Can you be my wingman?
 Can you help me out in this scenario.
 This situation is going to be quite tough for me.
 This is what I need you to do.”

 If you don’t tell people though, you can’t expect them to know what it is that they’re supposed to do.

 Straight up, put yourself on a hiatus from Facebook for whatever, one month, two months.
 If you’re like, no, but I still want to be part of the Fertility Warrior Support and Chat group, (because it is an awesome group), then don’t scroll.
 Just go to groups and just check it out.
 Set yourself the rule that for December and January, you are not going to scroll on Facebook.

 Just imagine, all of the time you will save.
 And yes, you’ll probably going to miss out on a whole bunch of pregnancy announcements and things like that, but I’m sure that you will find out at some point about those people’s news if they are people who are close to you and worth knowing about.

 But you will also save yourself a lot of heartache.